yousef19-meet/y2s18-routing/lab/README.md

-## Y2 2018 Summer: Routing Lab
+# Y2 2018 Summer: Routing Lab

 Welcome to the routing lab!
 Please read all the instructions so you don't get lost halfway through, but definitely feel free to ask for help if you get stuck.
 Good luck, and have fun!

+## Lecture Exercises

 ### Part 0: Setup

-1. Before you start coding, make sure you clone the repository for this lab:
+Before you start coding, make sure you clone the repository for this lab:
 ```
 cd ~/Desktop
 git clone https://github.com/meet-projects/y2s18-routing.git